tytydraco/yessleep/out/My_Town_Has_A_Dark_Secret_That_Cant_Get_Out.md

 I quietly followed behind as they took him into the mineshaft located at the end of town.

-I continued to follow them until we reached a large room.
+I continued to follow them until we reached a cavernous room.

-The room which looked more like an altar room had a sacrificial table in the center of the room.
+The room which looked more like an altar room had a sacrificial table in the center.

 I stood there watching as they forced my friend onto the table.